TABLE OF CONTENTS

 This adjusts the default speed at which the camera controls move when using the keyboard.
 Increasing this number moves everything faster, decreasing this number moves everything slower.
 The defaults are set up in such a way that it should not be necessary to change this, but it can be useful for fine tuning cameras or doing live editing.

-Miscellaneous Key Bindings
+Additional Key Bindings

 In addition to the keys used by the camera tool, the following hot keys may be helpful when editing camera sets.
 Keys beginning with a kp_ are key pad keys (the number pad on the right side of your keyboard).